Bard PowerPort™ Lawsuit

-By having an implanted port device, IVs don't need to be reinserted for each treatment session.
+Patients with Bard port devices don't need their IVs reinserted for every round of treatment.
 Ideally, this would make the process easier on patients.
 But some patients say the device did not work as intended.

 Instead, it has been linked to serious injuries and complications.
-Some complications involve the catheter itself, like a break, fracture or migration.
+Some Bard port problems involve the device itself.
+These include implant breakage, fractures and movement.
 Other complications include infection, blood clots and severe, persistent pain.

 Most lawsuits so far are focused on catheter failures caused by design flaws.
 Some lawsuits also claim the medical device manufacturer should have known and warned people of these risks.